Lockpickers-United/lpu-belt-explorer/belts.md

 - Some of the higher belts require you to have made a tool.
 This requirement cannot be met by having used a paper clip, bobby pin or the like.
 You must actually make a specialized tool.

+- All lock picking must take place through "normally accessible" means.
+What this means is that lock tools should be inserted into the keyway, no manipulation should occur from angles that normally wouldn't be accessible were the lock installed.
+Examples include applying tension using a lock's cam, inserting or using tools from the rear of the lock, etc. Note, having your hands behind the lock is fine as this is often more comfortable or helps them not get in the way of the camera.

 - The list of locks is a living document.
 If you believe you have picked a lock that is equivalent to one of those listed in the requirements, [message the moderators](https://www.reddit.com/message/compose?to=%2Fr%2Flockpicking).
 We